tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 1. The DTLSCiphertext structure omits the superfluous version number field

-2. The DTLSCiphertext structure adds an explicit epoch and sequence number in the record.
+2. DTLS adds an explicit epoch and sequence number in the record header.
 This sequence number allows the recipient to correctly verify the DTLS MAC.

 3. DTLS adds a short header format (DTLSShortCiphertext) that can be used to reduce overhead once the handshake is complete.

-The DTLS record formats are shown below:
+The DTLS record formats are shown below.
+DTLSPlaintext records are used to send unprotected records and DTLSCiphertext or DTLSShortCiphertext are used to send protected records.

 ~~~~
   struct {